-The Publications Board has nine members elected by the Board of the Directors to staggered threeyear terms (Bylaw 3.4).
+The Publications Board has nine members elected by the Board of the Directors to staggered three-year terms (Bylaw 3.4).
 Three-year terms begin on January 1.
 In addition, the Executive Director is an ex-officio, voting member (Bylaw 3.4).
 The incoming President (outgoing First Vice President) appoints the incoming Proceedings Editor to the Publications Board.
 The President also appoints the chair of the Publications Board from among the nine elected members (Bylaw 3.3.1).
+If the chair of the Publications Board is not already a member of the Board of Directors, the Board explicitly directs him or her to attend Board Meetings as an observer in order to better inform the Board about ABC publications and to make the Publications Board aware of Board discussions.